lewismj/tiki_scala/docs/src/main/tut/algorithms/traversal.md

  - `dfs(g,start)` will perform a depth-first traversal of the graph _g_, starting at _start_ vertex.
  - `bfs(g,start)` as above, except a breadth first search will be done.

- Both are implemented in terms of the `unfold` and `traverse` functions:
+ Both are implemented in terms of the `visitOrder` function.

  ```scala
 private def visitOrder[A](g: DirectedGraphRep[A], start: A, dfs: Boolean): Stream[A]